 Making this drink is quite simple, but it gets to a whole new level if you take care of some small details:

 - Don’t oversleep the tea; on this recipe, the tea taste is quite decent.
 If you’d like a more strong tea flavor, add one more bag, rather than steeping for longer (that won’t make your drink more intense, but bitter)

-- Don’t squeeze the tea bags then removing them; that would release these tannins and make your chai more bitter and sourer.
+- Don’t squeeze the tea bags then removing them; that would release these tannins and make your drink bitter and astringent.

-- You can theoretically blend the dates as it, but I recommend letting them soak in the hot tea for at least 30 minutes: it’s easier to blend them and to get a creamier texture.
+- You can blend the dates as they are, but I recommend letting them soak in the hot tea for at least 30 minutes: this makes it easier to blend them.

 - Avocado gives a special touch to this recipe, but if you really don’t have any or don’t want to use it, you can swap it for unsweetened nut butter, like almond or peanut butter.
 You’ll need around 2 tablespoons per serving.